 You can also remove the brakes for cleaning and adjustment—making maintenance affordable and easy.
 It’s also easy to shift riding modes from freewheeling to fixed gear because of the flip-flop hub.

-The Pure Fix Original is one of the best and most loved bikes on the market today.
+The Sole is one of the best and most loved bikes on the market today.
 It’s both elegant and simple.
 Its strength, sturdiness, and durability are attributed to its durable steel frame and fork.

 Riders appreciate its drome saddle that is customized for comfort.
-It has a lasered flip-flop hub (Pure-fix KT Quando) that makes it easy to change speeds from single to fixed gear.
+It has Flip Flop that makes it easy to change speeds from single to fixed gear.

 You can easily remove the brakes on your own without getting expert assistance.
 The wheels on this bike are deep, dish-shaped wheels.
 The deep wheels cater for extreme durability, speed, and strength.